List of A Song of Ice and Fire characters: Viserys Targaryen

-Viserys Targaryen is the seventh-born child of Aerys II Targaryen, and the secondborn son to survive infancy.
-Thirteen years before the events of the series, he and his sister Daenerys fled Westeros to escape death at the hands of rebel Robert Baratheon.
+Viserys Targaryen is the seventh-born child of Aerys II Targaryen, and the second-born son to survive infancy.
+Thirteen years before the events of the series, he and his mother Rhaella Targaryen fled Westeros to escape death at the hands of rebel Robert Baratheon.
 Viserys is an arrogant, cruel and ambitious man given to violent mood swings.
 He is widely nicknamed the "Beggar King" across both Essos and Westeros.
 Hoping to win the Dothraki's favor to conquer Westeros, Viserys arranges for Daenerys to wed Khal Drogo to form an alliance with them.
 Travelling with the horde until he gets his "golden crown", Viserys grows restless and impatient with Drogo's refusal to march towards the Seven Kingdoms.
 He also loses influence over Daenerys, who gradually stands up to his abusive behavior.
 After his scheme to steal her dragon eggs is thwarted by Jorah Mormont, Viserys drunkenly threatens his sister and her unborn child in the Dothraki's sacred city of Vaes Dothrak, demanding that Drogo make good on their deal.
 Viserys then unwittingly agrees to Drogo's offer of a "golden crown all men will fear", and is killed as the Khal pours molten gold over his head.
-Daenerys names one of her dragons Viserion in his memory, though only out of respect for keeping her alive for years by protecting her and finding shelter in the free cities.
+Daenerys names one of her dragons Viserion in his memory, though only out of respect for keeping her alive for years by protecting her and finding shelter in the Free Cities.

 Daenerys Targaryen

 Daenerys Targaryen, referred to sometimes as 'Daenerys Stormborn', 'Khaleesi', the 'Mother of Dragons', is the daughter and youngest child of King Aerys II Targaryen and is one of the last surviving members of House Targaryen.
-She serves as the point of view character in thirty-one chapters throughout A Game of Thrones, A Clash of Kings, A Storm of Swords, and A Dance with Dragons.
+She serves as the point-of-view character in thirty-one chapters throughout A Game of Thrones, A Clash of Kings, A Storm of Swords, and A Dance with Dragons.